Big Bird: Oh, I'm not a chicken actually. I'm a bird on the run.

 - Celebrity Star: Considering this is mostly a Muppet movie, it's to be expected.
 The likes of Sandra Bernhard, Chevy Chase, Waylon Jennings, and John Candy all have parts in the movie.
 Actress Sally Kellerman even dubbed the voice of the movie's Muppet antagonist, Miss Finch.

 - Central Theme: Family of Choice, specifically the freedom to keep company with those who make you happy.

-- Chekhov's Gag: Cookie Monster eating the Volkswagon, including the hood. in the end this allowed Gordon to get out onto the eaten hood and instruct Big Bird to jump from the truck, even having plenty of room for Big Bird to land.
+- Chekhov's Gag: Cookie Monster eating the Volkswagen, including the hood.
+In the end this allowed Gordon to get out onto the eaten hood and instruct Big Bird to jump from the truck, even having plenty of room for Big Bird to land.

-- Cold Opening: The Grouch Anthem; the logo doesn't even run until the segment is over.
+- Cold Opening: The Grouch Anthem; the WB logo doesn't even run until the segment is over.

-- Color Me Blue: To avoid getting caught for having Big Bird in their captivity, the Sleaze brothers paint him blue, and pass him off as their "Blue Bird of Happiness".
+- Color Me Black: To avoid getting caught for having Big Bird in their captivity, the Sleaze brothers paint him blue, and pass him off as their "Blue Bird of Happiness".

 - Cool Car: Oscar's Sloppy Jalopy and Count's Countmobile.

 - "Could Have Avoided This!"
 Plot: After Big Bird is locked in a cage, he asks two kids to call Sesame Street and tell somebody where he is.
 Too bad he didn't think of this sooner.
 It's somewhat justified in that he initially thought it would only be a three hour walk, but as soon as he learned it would more likely be three weeks, he should have called somebody.
 Even if it's an issue of needing to stay put somewhere while waiting (over a day at least), he could have done this during the time he spent with the kids.